alexvmt/estimate_commute_emissions/README.md

 Data on the emissions from these sources tend to be rather easily collected (e. g. bills, orders etc.).

-But for another important source of emissions it seems to be much harder to get the required data: the emissions produced by employees commuting between their homes and offices.
+But for another important source of emissions it seems to be much harder to get the required data: the emissions produced by employees commuting between their homes and their worksites.
-In general, to compute an organization's yearly commute-related emissions one needs 3 key pieces of information:
+In general, to calculate an organization's annual employee commuting emissions one needs 3 key pieces of information:
-1. mode of commute for each employee (e. g. foot/bike, public transport, car)
+1. modes of transport for each employee (e. g. foot/bike, public transport, car)
-2. oneway distance between home and office for each employee
+2. one-way distance between home and worksite for each employee
-3. office days for each employee
+3. number of office days in the respective period for each employee

 One option that comes to mind quickly is to simply ask employees to provide these data.
 But considering data privacy (i. e. the protection of personal data in particular) it is advised against to directly ask employees for such information